Thank God the first hour is over and I don't have to talk about Hillary Clinton anymore.

 So that was the origin of the case.

-So the question is, all right, these people say hell with the law.
+So the question is, all right, these people say, hell with the law.

-Uh uh, I'm I'm not for lawlessness.
+I'm not for lawlessness.

 The state has been taken out of the equation.

-So uh, you know, the federal government's already getting involved in who can be prescribed what and how much in uh in a whole number of uh of different cases or uh medicines, and and the this will be uh this will be no different.
+So, you know, the federal government's already getting involved in who can be prescribed what and how much in a whole number of different cases or medicines.

 No question.

-I just I wouldn't advocate this as a means of doing it, but there are people that do this.
+I wouldn't advocate this as a means of doing it, but there are people that do this.

-You know, Martin Luther King violated a law.
+Martin Luther King violated the law.

 A number of civil rights advocates have violated the law because they didn't agree with the law.